Stieneee/mumble-discord-bridge/README.md

 The bridge can be started with a Prometheus metrics endpoint enabled.
 The example folder contains the a docker-compose file that will spawn the bridge, Prometheus and Grafana configured to serve a single a pre-configured dashboard.

+The endpoint exposes /live and /ready for use with Kubernetes.

 ![Mumble Discord Bridge Grafana Dashboard](example/grafana-dashboard.png "Grafana Dashboard")

 ## Known Issues